Mojitoapplemint/ObsidianNote/Computer Science/Reinforcement Learning 1/Dec-POMDP/Infinite Horizon Dec-POMDPs.md

 Thus, consider sets of interval states $\mathbb{I}_{i}$, which represent and agent $i$'s finite memory
 - Policy is represented as a finite-state controller

+In FSCs, there is designated initial node and following the action selection at that node, the controller transitions to the next node depending on the observation seen.
+- Nodes represent $i$'s interval states $\mathbb{I}_{i}$ and prescribe actions based on this finite memory

+For Dec-POMDP, there is one FSC for each agent, thus set of controller provides the joint policy

+## Moore and Mealy FSC